|DOES YOUR SADDLE BITE LIKE THIS, IT SHOULD!

 saddle just out of the way of your horse's shoudlers.
 This can drop your saddle too low in front, therefore

 putting you out of balance.
 It will not be as good as "being in a comfortable, neutral, and balanced seat".
 A comfortable

 rider sitting relaxed evenly distributes pressure throughout the tree.

-The corrector will position your saddle just back of the horses shoulders.
-If this drops you too low in
+The ProTecTOR will position your saddle just back of the horses shoulders.
+If this drops you too low in front, add

 Did I just describe your saddle?